wlong27/react-app/How React Router Works.md

 React Router is a popular library used with React.js to handle routing and navigation in web applications.
 It allows you to create single-page applications (SPAs) where the content is dynamically updated without requiring a full page refresh.
 React Router provides a declarative way to define routes and manage the application's URL and component rendering based on the current URL.

+React Router enables "client side routing".
+Client side routing allows your app to update the URL from a link click without making another request for another document from the server.
+This results in a faster user experiences because the browser doesn't need to request an entirely new document or re-evaluate CSS and JavaScript assets for the next page.

 ## Installation

 To use React Router in your React.js application, you need to install it using a package manager like npm or yarn: